-Some recent contributions to the literature on state taxation criticize business and tax climate studies in general.24 Authors of such studies contend that comparative reports like the State Business Tax Climate Index do not take into account those factors which directly impact a state's business climate.
+Some recent contributions to the literature on state taxation criticize business and tax climate studies in general.
+Authors of such studies contend that comparative reports like the State Business Tax Climate Index do not take into account those factors which directly impact a state's business climate.
 However, a careful examination of these criticisms reveals that the authors believe taxes are unimportant to businesses and therefore dismiss the studies as merely being designed to advocate low taxes.

 Peter Fisher's Grading Places: What Do the Business Climate Rankings Really Tell Us? now published by Good Jobs First, criticizes four indices: The U.S. Business Policy Index published by the Small Business and Entrepreneurship Council, Beacon Hill's Competitiveness Report, the American Legislative Exchange Council's Rich States, Poor States, and this study.
 The first edition also critiqued the Cato Institute's Fiscal Policy Report Card and the Economic Freedom Index by the Pacific Research Institute.
-In the report's first edition, published before Fisher summarized his objections: "The underlying problem with the ... indexes, of course, is twofold: none of them actually do a very good job of measuring what it is they claim to measure, and they do not, for the most part,
+In the report's first edition, published before Fisher summarized his objections: "The underlying problem with the ... indexes, of course, is twofold: none of them actually do a very good job of measuring what it is they claim to measure, and they do not, for the most part, set out to measure the right things to begin with" (Fisher 2005).
+In the second edition, he identified three overarching questions: (1) whether the indices included relevant variables, and only relevant variables; (2) whether these variables measured what they purport to measure; and (3) how the index combines these measures into a single index number

-22 Both rate increases had a temporary component and were allowed to partially expire before legislators overrode a gubernatorial veto to increase rates above where they would have been should they have been allowed to sunset.
+12 Both rate increases had a temporary component and were allowed to partially expire before legislators overrode a gubernatorial veto to increase rates above where they would have been should they have been allowed to sunset.